nezihsunman/AWET/README.md

 - Crawljax generates 18 tests and two of them break (breakage rate `11%`) Coverage reports are in the `dante/applications/dimeshift/testsuite-dimeshift/crawljax-coverage-reports`;
 - Atusa generates 37 tests and none of them break (breakage rate `0%`) Coverage reports are in the `dante/applications/dimeshift/testsuite-dimeshift/atusa-coverage-reports-k-15`.
 The value of `k` is determined automatically as described in the Dantes's paper.

-##  Finally
-- AWET creates many tests, but these tests vary according to the inputs from the database.
-The configuration of the awet varies from system to system and according to the time given to the awet.